munificent/craftinginterpreters/book/hash-tables.md

 **TODO: walk through example inserting a few items in buckets**

-The bad thing about linear probing is that it's prone to **clustering**.
+The good thing about linear probing is that it's cache friendly.
+Since you walk the array directly in memory order, it keeps the CPU's cache lines full and happy.
+The bad thing is that it's prone to **clustering**.
 If you have a lot of entries with numerically similar key values, you can end up with a lot of colliding overflowing buckets right next to each other.
-The good thing is it's cache friendly.
-Since you walk the array directly in memory order, it keeps the CPU's cache lines full and happy.

 Compared to separate chaining, open addressing can be harder to wrap your head around.
-You can think of open addressing as similar to separate chaining except that the list of nodes is threaded through the bucket array itself.
+I think of open addressing as similar to separate chaining except that the "list" of nodes is threaded through the bucket array itself.
 Instead of storing the links between them in pointers, the connections are calculated implicitly by the order that you look through the buckets to find a place for the entry.